sveltejs/svelte/.changeset/upset-spiders-study.md

 'svelte': patch
 ---

-fix: unmounting can break event handling
+fix: preserve delegated event handlers as long as one or more root components are using them